alimohammadafshar/missing-keywords/README.md

 Webpage Keyword Search

-This Python code searches for keywords in a webpage and prints any missing keywords.
+This Python code searches for keywords (or every word in keywords) in a webpage and prints any missing keywords.
 It is useful for checking if a webpage contains all the keywords that you are targeting for search engine optimization (SEO) purposes.

 Getting Started
 To use this code, follow these steps: